-During the year ended 30 June 2020, the Group acquire a property at a cost of Rs52.4M which will be used for the development of real estate project.
+During the year ended 30 June 2021, the Group acquired a property at a cost of Rs 2.4M which will be used for the development of real estate project.

 The real estate project and the intended start of construction are yet to be finalised.